sagemath/sagewiki_to_gh-2022-10-10/ClementPernet.md

    * trtrm (triangular triangular matmul)

 === Algorithms for matrices overs Z and Zp[X] ===
- * Theory: discussions and new insights with A Storjohann
+ * Theory: discussions and new insights with A Storjohann (computing Smith form transformation matrices)
  * practice: new libraries

 === Benchmark(et)ing ===